2600hz/kazoo5/doc/announcements.md

 ### 5.0

-The 5.0 release will start Kazoo's official support for OTP 21 ([21.3](http://www.erlang.org/news/127) currently being the preferred version).
+The 5.0 release will start {% BRAND_NAME %}'s official support for OTP 21 ([21.3](http://www.erlang.org/news/127) currently being the preferred version).

 1. The big change for Erlang code is the deprecation of using `erlang:get_stacktrace()`.
 There is a target in the root Makefile `make check_stacktrace` that will update uses of `get_stacktrace()` from `try/catch` clauses.
 Please ensure any private code is adjusted accordingly.
-2. Community-supported and deprecated apps will be moved out of Kazoo and into a [kazoo-community](https://github.com/kazoo-community) organization.
+2. Community-supported and deprecated apps will be moved out of {% BRAND_NAME %} and into a [kazoo-community](https://github.com/kazoo-community) organization.
 De-factor maintainers of the community apps have been added to remove 2600Hz from blocking PR and code management for those apps.
 Tooling will continue to be improved for those apps (and 3rd party apps in general).
 If you would like to take on a maintainer's role for any of the kazoo-community apps, let us know!
 3. Dependencies have been re-evaluated, updated, or removed as necessary.
 Please check that your use of them is still available.
-We're thinking on how community/private apps can include unique dependencies within themselves without impacting core Kazoo's dependency list.
+We're thinking on how community/private apps can include unique dependencies within themselves without impacting core {% BRAND_NAME %}'s dependency list.
 4. All Crossbar API version 1 modules are removed.
 The supported API version is now version 2.
 Please upgrade your applications, UI or scripts to work with version 2.
 5. These long deprecated and unused Crossbar modules are remove:
     * `cb_bulk `: Old unused, error prone, and version 1 API.
 There is no substituted API.